 How much sleep?

 It can seem like your furry friend is asleep most of the time.
 The average dog sleeps 12-14 hours a day.
 More if we are talking about a puppy.
 It should be noted that dogs do not have a regular sleeping pattern like humans.
 We are programmed biologically to sleep at night and be awake during the day.
 Dogs sleep in smaller chunks of time throughout the day as needed and when they are comfortable doing so.
-They can nap at any time.
+They can nap at any time in their beds.

 They also have a couple of different types of sleep.
 Slow wave sleep is typical during shorter naps.
 Rapid Eye Movement sleep is a deeper, longer sleep type.

 So, we know our Cockapoo sidekicks can sleep any time, anywhere and seemingly in any position.
 The stranger the position, the cuter your pooch looks.
 But what can you learn from the position your dog sleeps?

 There are four common positions that a dog chooses.
 Evolution, a dog’s natural instincts and the environment it lives in all dictate these.